Run a script step

 Scripts from packages or git repository, versioning and source control Using scripts from inside a package or a git repository are a great way to version and source control your scripts.
 (You can be assured the correct version of your script will be run when deploying each version of your application.)
 Both methods have benefits and suit different applications: choose the method best suited to your situation.

-From Octopus 2024.1, if you are storing your project configuration in a Git repository using the Configuration as code feature, you can source files from the same Git repository as your deployment process by selecting Project as the Git repository source.
+If you are storing your project configuration in a Git repository using the Configuration as code feature, you can source files from the same Git repository as your deployment process by selecting Project as the Git repository source.
 When creating a Release, the commit hash used for your deployment process will also be used to source the files.

 You can find more information about this feature in this blog post on using Git resources directly in deployments.